 The team identified not only the arm's components but also how its inner arrangement improves its ability to absorb forces without harm.
 This work could lead to incredibly damage-resistant products for people.

 The team, led by Assistant Professor Ali Miserez and graduate student Shahrouz Amini from Nanyang Technological University (NTU), published its findings in the prestigious scientific journal Nature Communications in January.
 The findings put researchers globally one step closer to replicating the material.
 But the team - from NTU's School of Materials Science and Engineering and School of Biological Sciences and elsewhere - said this would likely take at least three to four years.

-The challenge is to reproduce the structure with the same level of organisation that you would find in the natural system.
+While the components are easy to find and reproduce, said Prof Miserez, "the challenge is to reproduce the structure with the same level of organisation that you would find in the natural system".